Dominikwigh/coffee-shop/README.md

 When logging out the user is shown a log out button on a new page with a question to definetly sign out.
 And when signed out the user is redirected to the home page and gets an success message.
 ![IMG ALT DESC HERE](IMG PATH HERE)

+### Reset Password
+Users can rest their password if they have an account by entering their email address that is connected to their profile account.
+Once this is done users will receive confirmation that an email has been sent to them in order to reset their password on their account securely.
+If users change their mind they can select the 'Back to Login' option.

 ### Webhooks
 When a order is successfully completed its is shown in the webhooks section on stripe.com.
 ![IMG ALT DESC HERE](IMG PATH HERE)